This is the third oldest operating hotel in Adelaide using its original licence.

 The Worldsend, markets its traditional front bar, featuring great food, great music and great atmosphere.
 If you want pokies and TAB - try somewhere else.

-Evan and James Katsaros continue to operate the hotel, establishing a close connection with the Arts and the University of SA community.
-The Worldsend is officially recognised as the "university pub" and has been a vital part of the West End supporting The Fringe, SALA, Arts West and Student Graduation Exhibitions and Graduations.
+Evan and James Katsaros continued to operate the hotel until September 2017 establishing a close connection with the Arts and the University of SA community.
+The Worldsend was officially recognised as the "university pub" and has been a vital part of the West End supporting The Fringe, SALA, Arts West and Student Graduation Exhibitions and Graduations.
 Evan is a former Vice-President of the West End Association and James is on the executive and is passionate about the emergence of the precinct and its historical, cultural and commercial importance to the City of Adelaide.